BMR Calculator

 How BMR is Calculated

-"More accurate than Harris-Benedict for today's population due to changes in body composition and lifestyle."
+"More accurate than Harris-Benedict for today's population."

 The Formula

-BMR = (10 × weight kg) + (6.25 × height cm) − (5 × age) + 5
+Men: BMR = (10 × weight kg) + (6.25 × height cm) − (5 × age) + 5

-BMR = (10 × weight kg) + (6.25 × height cm) − (5 × age) − 161
+Women: BMR = (10 × weight kg) + (6.25 × height cm) − (5 × age) − 161